Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio and its opponents have combined for 54.5 points -- this matchup's over/under -- only one time this season.
+- Ohio and its opponents have combined for 54.5 points -- this matchup's over/under -- just once this year.

-- Akron and its opponents have combined to score more than 54.5 points in three of four games this season.

-- The two teams combine to average 32.8 points per game, 21.7 less than the over/under in this contest.

 - These two squads surrender a combined 79.8 points per game, 25.3 more than this contest's over/under.

-- The average total in Bobcats games this season is 52.3, 2.2 points fewer than Saturday's over/under of 54.5 .
+- Bobcats games have an average total of 52.3 points this season, 2.2 fewer than Saturday's over/under.

 Ohio Stats and Trends

-- This season, the Bobcats are winless against the spread when entering a game as a favorite of 10 points or more.
+- The Bobcats have yet to cover the spread this season when favored by 9.5 points or more.

-- Ohio's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Ohio's games this year have hit the over on two of four set point totals (50%).

-- The Bobcats have turned the ball over three more times (5 total) than the Zips have forced a turnover (2) this season.
+- This year, the Bobcats have turned the ball over five times, three more than the Zips' takeaways (2).

 - Find the latest spread and moneyline odds for Ohio at SISportsbook.